-The Compensation Committee considers risk as well as motivation when establishing performance criteria.
-During fiscal 2019, the Compensation Committee engaged in a process of reviewing all of the Company's incentive compensation plans to determine whether the Company's compensation policies and practices foster risk taking above the level of risk associated with the Company's business model.
+The Compensation and Human Capital Committee considers risk as well as motivation when establishing performance criteria.
+During fiscal 2020, the Compensation and Human Capital Committee engaged in a process of reviewing all of the Company's incentive compensation plans to determine whether the Company's compensation policies and practices foster risk taking above the level of risk associated with the Company's business model.
 In the course of its examination, the Committee evaluated:

-- The balance of performance and the quality and sustainability of performance; - The mix between annual and long-term incentives; - · The relationship between performance criteria for annual and long-term incentive awards; - Competitive practices; - · Share retention requirements; and - · Clawback provisions.
+- · The balance of performance and the quality and sustainability of performance; - The mix between annual and long-term incentives; - The relationship between performance criteria for annual and long-term incentive awards; - · Competitive practices; - Share retention requirements; - Service period requirements for certain equity awards; and - Clawback provisions.

-On the basis of this review, the Compensation Committee determined that the Company's incentive compensation plans are appropriately structured and do not create risks that are reasonably likely to have a material adverse effect on the Company.
+On the basis of this review, the Compensation and Human Capital Committee determined that the Company's incentive compensation plans are appropriately structured and do not create risks that are reasonably likely to have a material adverse effect on the Company.